fmerg/pymerkle/USAGE.md

 >>>
 ```

-For transmission purposes, application of `proof.serialize()` returns the
+For transmission purposes, apply the `.serialize` method to get the following JSON:
-corresponding JSON:

 ```shell
   {